jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 ### Inspecting Performance With a Batch of Sample Images
 To get a better picture of how our baseline model performes we need to do more than test just one sample image.
 Handily for us the `ultralytics` Python package gives us a very easy way to visualize the model's performance on our conveyor dataset.

-In the code below we call the model's `val` method which will perform object detection on each image in the conveyor dataset's validation set and compare the results to the known object classes and locations in those images (which is provided with the dataset).
+In the code below we call the model's `val` method which will perform object detection on each image in the conveyor dataset's validation set.
 ```python
 results = model.val(data="/content/conveyor-3/data.yaml")
 ```